luqmanishere/wayper/README.md

 # so this is equivalent to [default.eDP-1]
 [eDP-1]
 path = "path/to/wallpaper/folder/orfile"
-duration = 10 # duration between rerenders, or wallpaper switching in seconds
-# the minimum duration is 10 seconds
+duration = 10 # duration between rerenders, or wallpaper switching in seconds. minimum is 10 run_command = "wal -n -i {image} -e --cols16" # run pywal16 after switching images

 [home.eDP-1]
 path = "more/wallpapers"